 Think about color when you are building the plate itself.
 Below, the alternating colors of the salami and provolone here add contrast and a nice striped texture.
 The marled orange and yellow cheese also adds nice texture.
 The fruit adds color—blues, purples, and reds to round out the plate, with the clementines bridging the gap to the color of the neutral cheeses.
 Fresh herbs add the final finishing touch!

-I’ll continue to share new cheese plates on the blog as I make them.
-And please let me know if you guys have any cheese-related recommendations I need to know about!
+You now have the tools and info to make an ultimate cheese board!
+I’ll continue to share new cheese boards as I make them.
+And please, let me know if you have any cheese-related recommendations I need to know about!